RDIL/cakebot.club/README.md

 ### Home

-Cakebot is a Discord bot written in Python that is still in development, but getting better every day!
+Cakebot is a Discord bot written in Python.
+It is still in development, but getting better every day!

 -----------------------------

 ## Get the Bot

-See [this page](/invite.html) for instructions on adding the bot to your server!
+See [this dedicated page](/invite.html) for instructions on adding the bot to your server.

 -----------------------------

 ## Getting Started

 After installing, go ahead and drop a `+help` in any channel has access to.
 It will let you know of all the commands you can use :smile:!

 -----------------------------